jkon1513/ASE2018/docs/proposalrough.md

 * As a student, I want to know where all the coffee shops on campus are.
 My conditions of satisfaction are that I can tap a "Coffee Shops" button and a map will appear on the screen with pins dropped on each building with a coffee shop.

-## Testing Plan

-* `Routing:` To navigate to a class building, a user will need to select the building.
-This can be accomplished by typing into a search bar, or tapping a link for the building from recent searches, or tapping a link from the users list of classes.
-Expected results for success are when a user taps the link a pin is dropped on Google Maps so the user can see its location and ask for directions from current location.
-Expected results for failure will be when the user clicks the building link, but the maps page does not open, or it opens and a pin is dropped in the wrong location, there is no option to get directions, or if the app crashes.

-* `Recent Search:` To see the recent search section, the user should just open the app.
-Expected results for success are that the student sees recent searches upon opening the app.
-Expected results for failure are if a user does not see recent searches, the searches are for the wrong buildings, or if the app crashes.

-* `Overlay:` To see an overlay of a students classes, they will open the app and see a "Class Map" link on the home screen of the app.
-They will then tap the "Class Map" link which should load a map with pins dropped on all the users buildings.
-Expected results for success are that a map with the correct buildings pinned appears on the screen.
-Expected results for failure are when a user taps the "Class Map" link and nothing happens, a map loads of the Columbia campus, but no pins are dropped, or a class map loads and the pins are in the wrong location, or if the app crashes.

-* `Building Nicknames:` The user should be able to input a colloquial name of a building on campus e.g. `Hamilton` or a building code like `HAM` into our scheduler, and have the app recognize the location associated with that name.
-Expected results for failure are if a user inputs a building code and the app returns an error screen indicating that the code or nick name is not a valid Columbia Location.

-* `Auto-completion:` Expected conditions for failure are if a user inputs the name of a building and not suggestions pop up, or if the wrong recommendations appear.